jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FO 19 Calculation of outstanding accrued balance: consideration for discharge
 Formula
-(1) In section FO 18(2)(a), the outstanding accrued balance is calculated using the formula— consideration + prior expenditure + expenditure accrued in year − income accrued in year − consideration paid.
+(1) In section FO 18(2)(a), the outstanding accrued balance is calculated using the formula—consideration + prior expenditure + expenditure accrued in year − income accrued in year − consideration paid.
 Definition of items in formula
 (2) In the formula,—
   (a) consideration is the consideration paid to the amalgamating company under the financial arrangement: